dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 method is currently being executed, but Dart&mdash;like C++, Java, and C#&mdash;doesn't have that limitation.

-The only time you need to use `this.` is when a local variable with the same name shadows the member you want to access.
+There are only two times you need to use `this.`.
+One is when a local variable with the same name shadows the member you want to access:

 {:.bad-style}
 <?code-excerpt "misc/lib/effective_dart/usage_bad.dart (this-dot)"?>